mhowlett/NanomsgRPC/README.md

 This is lightweight remote procedure call (RPC) framework for .NET that utilizes NNanomsg for robust message delivery.

 The API is straight forward to use.
-It doesn't impose any fancy serialization method on you - command data is specified using BinaryReaders and BinaryWriters.
-Usually it's really easy to just use these directly.
+Message data is specified using BinaryReaders and BinaryWriters.
+Usually it's really easy to just use these directly, though you can use any serialization method you like.

 On the client side, an example method implementation is as follows: